Frequently Asked Questions

 KU offers programs in approximately 70 countries throughout the world.
 Students can study in Africa, the Americas, Asia, Australia, or Europe.
 Visit the KU Travel Warning Policy if your student is interested in studying abroad in Travel Warning Countries.

-When can my student study abroad?
-Does my student have to study abroad for a whole semester?
+When can students study abroad?
+Do they have to study abroad for a whole semester?

 The Office of Study Abroad offers semester, academic year, summer, winter break and spring break programs.
 Students can participate in many programs as soon as the summer after his or her freshman year.
 Programs are available for both undergraduate and graduate students.